 Early Music Recording Lists

-The subject of this list is music for instrumental ensembles.
-Although the list will have a bias both toward the viol and toward England, other instruments and outputs will be included so as to summarize my favorite examples of consort writing for this era.
+The subject of this list is music for instrumental ensembles, largely from the later 1500s and early 1600s, and also some solo music.
+Although the list will have a bias both toward the viol and toward England, other instruments and outputs will be included so as to summarize my favorite examples of instrumental writing for this era, an era which might be characterized as Late Renaissance or in some cases Early Baroque.

 England

 The English output can be quite compelling, even if it was mostly written over only a few decades by a handful of composers.
-The Renaissance fades very smoothly into the Baroque here, although there is some break as the consort medium itself is displaced by the Italian ensemble constitutions (the last item) and then especially with the Civil War.
+It continues to be a personal favorite.
+The Renaissance fades very smoothly into the Baroque here, although there is some break as the consort medium is displaced by the Italian ensemble constitutions (the last item) and then especially with the Civil War.
 The repertory is now rather well-covered on CD, although performance technique does continue to improve.

 Byrd: Complete Consort Music (***)